-"Pouring eggs in a ring and agitating the ring along a hot grill"
+"Pour eggs in a ring and agitate the ring along a hot grill"

 Personally, I don't know anyone who goes to McDonald's for a Sandwich.
 This menu item is likely aimed at the lost foreigner who'll be rewarded with a surprise equal to sursadir hrutspungar in his native Iceland ‐ a McDonald's sandwich garnished using this patent pending method:

 "Drop garnish from an inverted container onto heated bread"

 KFC doesn't need to rely on its not‐so‐secret 12 herbs and spices ‐ the genie left the bottle years ago, and you may copy it.
 In most countries, you may also use "Bucket", "Rounder" and "Streetwise", but steer clear of "KFC" "Twister", "Zinger" and "Finger lickin' good".

 Unlike McDonald's, KFC focussed on patenting its core product ‐ deep fried chicken.
 And, KFC had a secret, a secret that really made its chicken more tender and juicy than any other deep fried chicken.
 You see, whereas chicken had previously been deep fried, frying caused the moisture within the chicken to evaporate, serving up something crunchy, yet dry and tough.
 KFC's secret was to deep fry the chicken under pressure (twice that of atmospheric pressure) to prevent the moisture from boiling out of the chicken.
 The chicken cooked; the batter crisped; but the chicken remained plump, juicy and tender.